Driver Reviver locations around Victoria

-Visit the Driver Reviver website for a list of all Victorian and National sites.
+Visit the Driver Reviver website for a list National sites and further information.

 TAC Pause Stops

-This is why VICSES partners with the Transport Accident Commission (TAC) on the Pause Stop campaign, which operates alongside our Driver Reviver activity; a network of rest stop activations around Victoria aimed at encouraging travellers to take regular breaks from the road, to drive awareness of key road safety issues including drowsy driving, and ultimately to prevent road fatalities and serious injuries from occurring.
+The Transport Accident Commission (TAC) have recently been running their Pause Stop campaign, which operates alongside our Driver Reviver activity; a network of rest stop activations around Victoria aimed at encouraging travellers to take regular breaks from the road, to drive awareness of key road safety issues including drowsy driving, and ultimately to prevent road fatalities and serious injuries from occurring.